LeoQK/SC2-Bots/README.md

 The performance of rule-based bots is not fully predictable when deployed in a complex environment like StarCraft.

 The failure modes of the bots arise from suboptimal navigation of certain terrain features, e.g. the army might split up around a mountain pass and thereby reduce its combined damage output and lose the game.
-Other failure modes arise from locking units between buildings through randomized building placements.
+Other failure modes arise from resupplying the army on a unit by unit basis, which often prooves ineffective compared to a larger batch of units sent together, or locking units between buildings through randomized building placements.
 For a discussion, see this [slide deck](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/CAPS/Slides/CAPS%2003%20Building%20a%20Rule-Based%20StarCraft%20II%20Bot.pdf) from the original course.